 Any dose can lead to physical dangers such as heatstroke, respiratory depression (breathing that’s become too slow), or liver damage.

 Higher doses of DXM are particularly problematic.
 The dissociative and deliriant effects can be very uncomfortable.
 Many people who are on a DXM trip can’t differentiate between what’s real and what’s a hallucination.
 They also lose control of their own thoughts and control of their physical body.
 Both of these effects can be terrifying.

 Once you’re tripping on DXM there’s no way to end it.
 There are no safe trip killers for DXM.
 The best way to get through it is to try and sleep it off.

 It’s very important to consider set and setting before you take DXM, and have someone you trust (and is sober) nearby.
 This substance can leave you in a very vulnerable state in higher doses.
-The lack of body control makes this a popular drug for predators looking to use it as a date rape drug.
+The lack of body control makes this a popular drug for predators as a date rape drug.

 The Potential Dangers of DXM: